-These standards are there to help you pick a helmet that have been tested and have met, or exceeded, the different levels of safety standards applied.
+These standards are there to help you pick a helmet that has been tested and have met, or exceeded, the different levels of safety standards applied.
 Different parts of the world have their "own" standards.

-The standard considered to be the leader is however the Snell Memorial Foundation.
+The standard considered to be the leader is, however, the Snell Memorial Foundation.
 The Snell rating is done worldwide and is the one to look for.

-Look for a Sticker
+Look for a sticker